Cajun Translator

 - Copy the output, or swap to change direction

 To decode, type Cajun French into the left box and click Swap before translating.
-The cajun french translation to english takes the same amount of time and handles both directions equally well.
+The reverse direction works just as well for short everyday phrases.

 Common Cajun Words and Phrases